gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

   > Because the Linux kernel coalesces SIGCHLD (and other signals), the only way to reliably determine if a monitored process has exited, is to loop through all PIDs registered by any kqueue when we receive a SIGCHLD.
 This involves many calls to waitid(2) and may have a negative performance impact.

-### Another parenthesis: Solaris/Illumos's ports
+### Another parenthesis: Solaris/illumos's ports

-So, if it was not enough that each major OS has its own way to watch many different kinds of entities (Windows has its own thing called [I/O completion ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports), MacOS & BSDs have `kqueue`, Linux has `epoll`), Solaris/Illumos shows up and says: Watch me do my own thing.
-Well actually I do not know the chronology, they might in fact have been first, and some Illumos kernel developers (namely Brian Cantrill in the fabulous [Cantrillogy](https://www.youtube.com/watch?v=wTVfAMRj-7E)) have admitted that it would have been better for everyone if they also had adopted `kqueue`.
+So, if it was not enough that each major OS has its own way to watch many different kinds of entities (Windows has its own thing called [I/O completion ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports), MacOS & BSDs have `kqueue`, Linux has `epoll`), Solaris/illumos shows up and says: Watch me do my own thing.
+Well actually I do not know the chronology, they might in fact have been first, and some illumos kernel developers (namely Brian Cantrill in the fabulous [Cantrillogy](https://www.youtube.com/watch?v=wTVfAMRj-7E)) have admitted that it would have been better for everyone if they also had adopted `kqueue`.

 Anyways, their own system is called [port](https://www.illumos.org/man/3C/port_create) (or is it ports?) and it looks so similar to `kqueue` it's almost painful.
 And weirdly, they support all the different kinds of entities that `kqueue` supports *except* PIDs!
 And I am not sure that they support process descriptors either e.g. `pidfd_open`.
 However, they have an extensive compatibility layer for Linux so perhaps they do there.

-*EDIT: Illumos has [Pctlfd](https://illumos.org/man/3PROC/Pctlfd) which seems to give a file descriptor for a given process, and this file descriptor could then be used `port_create` or `poll`.*
+*EDIT: illumos has [Pctlfd](https://illumos.org/man/3PROC/Pctlfd) which seems to give a file descriptor for a given process, and this file descriptor could then be used `port_create` or `poll`.*

 ## Seventh approach: Linux's io_uring